Are you used to preparing meals with scampering kids around your feet?

 Health professionals encourage cooking with children.
-It helps encourage more adventurous eating, improves hand-eye coordination and other fine motor skills.
+It helps encourage more adventurous eating, improving hand-eye coordination and other fine motor skills.
 It also advances little ones’ interest in maths and language!

 Building a great relationship with food

-We love the idea of getting your children involved in food preparation.
+We love the idea of involving your children in food preparation.
 By encouraging children to take more of a role in choosing, preparing and cooking simple meals , often they actually end up eating a wider variety of foods.
-It’s all part of children understanding what’s in their food – and we know that’s incredibly important.
-Knowing what’s good, what’s not, what’s an occasional treat ingredient and what’s a healthy option, helps children build a more positive relationship with food.
-And it’s part of why we believe in doddl mealtime products so much, because they open up so many opportunities for young children to learn about food and healthy eating in the very early stages of their lives.
+It’s all part of children understanding what’s in their food.
+And we know that’s incredibly important.
+Knowing what’s good, what’s not, what’s an occasional treat ingredient and what’s a healthy option.
+These all help children build a more positive relationship with food.
+And it’s part of why we believe in doddl mealtime products so much.
+Because they open up so many opportunities for young children to learn about food and healthy eating, in the very early stages of their lives.

 A whole mealtime experience